google/santa/docs/development/contributing.md

 * Keep the Rust code to the leaves.
 * Don't hand over control between Rust and C++ more than absolutely necessary.
 * Have C++ call into Rust, not the other way around.
-* Don't use cxx to return `Result` types across the FFI.
-(It might throw a C++ exception.)
+* Use of `Result` types across the FFI is permitted, because it is the only enum (variant) type Cxx supports and the only good way to indicate failures.
+If you do return `Result`, **you MUST wrap the C++ call site in a `try-catch` block.**
 * Run `cargo fix && cargo fmt` before submitting code for review.
 You may need to run the nightly to support all options in `rustfmt.toml`: `rustup run nightly cargo fmt`.

 ### The small print
 Contributions made by corporations are covered by a different agreement than